Resident Services Director Training

 - Hours of Instruction.
 The program consists of 40 hours of self-study that are to be accomplished by completing assignments as outlined in the Supplement Manual, Self-Study Assignments For Completing The Resident Services Director Training Program In Long Term Care.
 The participant is also expected to complete 1040 hours of clinical time or work in the nursing home.
 Hours already worked as a Resident Services Director under supervision of a licensed social worker counts toward this time.

 - Record of Training.
 The participant will document the completion of assignments and keep a record of clinical hours.
-Assignments are to be sent to IHCA-ICAL as specified in The Supplement.
+Assignments are to be sent to IHCA as specified in The Supplement.

 - Grading.
 The grading for this program, and is subject to change, is pass/fail.
-The participant is expected to make arrangements for completion of requirements by planning with IHCA-ICAL.
-Records of assignment completion will be maintained by yourself by making copies of every assignment before sending then to IHCA and by the designated person at IHCA.
+The participant is expected to make arrangements for completion of requirements by planning with IHCA.
+Records of assignment completion will be maintained by yourself by making copies of every assignment before sending them to IHCA and by the designated person at IHCA.